OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/ripple.markdown

 </div>
 ```

-The color of the ripple effect defaults to gray but it can be customized with the `color` prop.
-It is also possible to customize the background color with the `background` prop.
+The color of the ripple effect defaults to gray.
+It can be customized using the `color` property.
+It is also possible to customize the background color with the `background` property.

 ```
 <Ripple color='red' background='blue' />